 To really appreciate what a team of researchers led by Maksym Kovalenko and Maryna Bodnarchuk has achieved, it is best to start with something mundane: Crystals of table salt (also known as rock salt) are familiar to anyone who has ever had to spice up an overtly bland lunch.
 Sodium chloride – NaCl in chemical terms – is the name of the helpful chemical; it consists of positively charged sodium ions (Na+) and negatively charged chloride ions (Cl-).
 You can imagine the ions as beads that strongly attract each other forming densely packed and rigid crystals like the ones we can see in a saltshaker.
 Many naturally occurring minerals consist of ions – positive metal ions and negative ions, which arrange themselves into different crystal structures depending on their relative sizes.

-In addition, there are structures such as diamond and silicon: These crystals consist of only one kind of atoms – carbon in the case of diamond –, but, similar to minerals, the atoms are also held together by strong bonding forces.
+In addition, there are structures such as diamond and silicon: These crystals consist of only one kind of atom – carbon in the case of a diamond –, but, similar to minerals, the atoms are also held together by strong bonding forces.
 Novel building blocks for a new kind of matter What if all these strong bonding forces between atoms could be eliminated In the realm of atoms, with all the quantum mechanics at play, this would not yield a molecule or a solid-state matter, at least at ambient conditions.
 “But modern chemistry can produce alternative building blocks that can indeed have vastly different interactions than those between atoms,” says Maksym Kovalenko, Empa researcher and professor of chemistry at ETH Zurich.
 “They can be as hard as billiard balls in a sense that they sense each other only when colliding.
 Or they can be softer on surfaces, like tennis balls.
 Moreover, they can be built in many different shapes: not just spheres, but also cubes or other polyhedra, or more anisotropic entities.”
 Such building blocks are made of hundreds or thousands of atoms and are known as inorganic nanocrystals.
 Kovalenko’s team of chemists at Empa and ETH is able to synthesize them in large quantities with a high degree of uniformity.
 Kovalenko and Bodnarchuk, and some of their colleagues the world over, have been working for about 20 years now with these kinds of building blocks.

 The scientists call them “Lego materials” because they form long-range ordered dense lattices known as superlattices.
 It had long been speculated that mixing different kinds of nanocrystals would allow the engineering of completely new supramolecular structures.
 The electronic, optical or magnetic properties of such multi-component assemblies would be expected to be a mélange of the properties of the individual components.
 In the early years, the work had focused on mixing spheres of different sizes, resulting in dozens of various superlattices with packing structures that mimic common crystal structures, such as table salt – albeit with crystal unit cells ten- to 100-times larger.
 With their latest article in “Nature”, the team led by Kovalenko and Bodnarchuk now managed to expand the knowledge a great deal further: They set out to study a mixture of different shapes – spheres and cubes to start with.
 This seemingly simple deviation from the mainstream immediately led to vastly different observations.
 Moreover, the chosen cubes, namely colloidal cesium lead halide perovskite nanocrystals, are known as some of the brightest light emitters developed to date, ever since their invention by the same team six years ago.